Child Custody for Fathers

 Joint or shared child custody for dads

-Joint or shared child custody for dads may ideal in a situation where both parents can equally contribute to a quality standard of care to the child.
+Joint or shared child custody for dads may be an ideal situation where both parents can equally contribute to a quality standard of care to the child.
 This means that both parents have equal rights to see their child and will both have parental responsibility.

 Some of the benefits of being granted joint child custody include: